Build-Better-Music/Build-Better-Music.github.io/_drafts/HighLowNoteClimaxes.md

 1. Keep your climax off the downbeat
 2. Make your high note be on an off beat

-Here's an example of both of these princples.
+Here's an example of both of these principles.

 ![Beethoven Violin Sonata](/blog/resources/beethovenViolinSonata.png "Beethoven Violin Sonata"){:.center-image}